The Two RV Gypsies: Full-Time RVers

 description of the sand dunes

 The two RV Gypsies have climbed many sand dunes, so they wanted to climb the Sleeping Bear Dunes, located north of Empire on M-109.
-Here they found pure, wind-blown sand to climb, then they expected to run or roll down the dunes to the picnic area for a break and some refreshments and then head up the dune again.
+Here they found pure, wind-blown sand to climb.
+Then they expected to run or roll down the dunes to the picnic area for a break and some refreshments and then head up the dune again.
 Then they planned on driving to Lake Michigan for a swim.
-Below: Karen Duquette getting ready to climb what she thought was the one and only sand dune here.
+But things did not progress as they thought.

 the sand dune as seen from the parking lot Karen Duquette ready to climb the sand dune